hello-jason/portfolio/source/blog/2015-04-19-remove-unused-css-from-middleman-before-deploying.html.md

 ### 3. Deployments

-I use the [middleman-deploy](https://github.com/middleman-contrib/middleman-deploy) gem to deploy to Github (it also supports rsync, ftp, and sftp).
+I use the [middleman-deploy](https://github.com/middleman-contrib/middleman-deploy) gem to deploy to git, specifically GitHub; it also supports rsync, ftp, and sftp.
 Add this gem to your Gemfile and/or configure it in `config.rb` with your own staging and production locations.
-If you don't use this, skip this step.

 **Note**, keep the setting `deploy.build_before = false`, which tells middleman-deploy to not build the site before running its deploy sequence.
 Instead, we will let Middleman itself build the project, then run uncss on that, then use middleman-deploy just to push the site out; letting middleman-deploy build the site again will overwrite our optimized stylesheet.